hyunsoogo/fast-openai-assistant/README.md

 # Environment
-- Mic & Speaker
+- mic & speaker
 - python3 (3.11 recommended for installing PyAudio.
 At 3.12 it is not easy to install PyAudio.)
-- venv
+- venv (recommended)

 # How to use
 - install all requirements